Update August 2023 Data Incident Update Click Here

 The pharmacy staff at HSHS St. John's Hospital are committed to improving the community's health and helping to train the next generation of health care professionals.
 As a result, St. John's offers two pharmacy residency programs to help develop high quality pharmacy professionals for the future.

-Dr. Wieland earned her Doctor of Pharmacy in 2023 from Southern Illinois University Edwardsville, School of Pharmacy.
-Her current practice areas of interest include critical care and emergency medicine.
-Outside of work, Hannah enjoys reading, swimming, trying new restaurants, and cuddling with her dog.
+Alexis McCarthy earned her doctor of pharmacy degree with an acute care specialization in 2024 from Southern Illinois University Edwardsville, School of Pharmacy.
+Her practice areas of interest include emergency medicine and critical care.
+Outside of work, Alexis's hobbies and interests include painting, reading, and going to concerts with friends.

 Kendra Bourland